heiner/dylaniki/I_Feel_a_Change_Coming_On.md

     We got so much in common,
     we strive for the same old ends.
-    And I just can’t wait,
+    And I just can't wait,
     wait for us to become friends.

     I feel a change coming on,